-Index’ major learning initiative is Index Residents.
-Functioning as an open-ended platform for collaboration and dialogue, over 150 students from across Stockholm and Uppsala take up residency within Index for a one year period.
-This residency takes a long-term approach, allowing topics to evolve and develop in relation to the interests of the participants.
-Over the year, these groups of young people are supported to; reclaim the city centre, democratise art and to participate in art making.
-The Residents participate in workshops plus specialised visits to artists studios, art schools, film screenings and the like, providing a platform for young people to meet art and artists face to face.
+For three years Index ran a major learning program called Index Residents.
+Functioning as an open-ended platform for collaboration and dialogue, over 300 students from across Stockholm and Uppsala took up residency within Index for a one year period.
+The residency took a long-term approach, allowing topics to evolve and develop in relation to the interests of the participants.
+Over the year, these groups of young people were supported to; reclaim the city centre, democratise art and to participate in art making.
+The Residents participated in workshops and specialised visits to artists studios, art schools, film screenings and the like, providing a platform for young people to meet art and artists face to face.

 Participating schools for 2017/2018 are Fryshuset, Husby; St.Eriks Gymnasium, Kungsholmen; Järfälla Gymnasiet, Järfälla; Globala Gymnasiet, Zinkensdamn; Internationella Engelska Skolan Järfälla; Internationella Gymnasiet, Uppsala; Rönninge skola, Salem and Torsviks skola, Lidingö.